Full name Harry William Podmore

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Middlesex's disastrous form in Twenty20 cricket in 2014 handed Harry Podmore an extended opportunity in the side.
+Middlesex's disastrous form in Twenty20 cricket in 2014 had handed Podmore an extended opportunity in their side.
 A product of Middlesex's youth system - he was born in Hammersmith - Podmore impressed with his bowling at the death.
 Despite his height, he avoided the temptation of bowling too short, and displayed an admirable temperament.
-He will expect to be given a chance in Championship cricket in 2015 and beyond.
+He had further opportunities in T20 in 2015.